Lea Michele Stuns In White Lace Mini Dress & Wishes Husband A Happy Birthday

-Actress and singer Lea Michele, who many fans know from her role on Glee, took to Instagram to share a sweet message for her husband Zandy Reich’s birthday.
+Actress and singer Lea Michele, who many fans know from her role on Glee, took to Instagram to share a sweet message for husband Zandy Reich’s birthday.
 The brunette bombshell posted a double Instagram update that featured shots of her and her husband in two different scenarios.

 In the first snap that Lea shared, she rocked a white lace mini dress that clung to her curves.
 The dress hugged her petite physique, and featured a lacy hem and sheer lace sleeves.
 The dress barely came to mid-thigh, and showcased some of her toned legs.

 She wore her long locks in a low ponytail that tumbled down her back.
 Her husband looked casual in a white tracksuit with black strips along the arms and legs, and the two were in a casual space filled with music equipment.
 Zandy had Lea scooped up in his arms and the couple exchanged a steamy kiss as the camera captured the moment.

 The second picture appeared to have been taken in some kind of tropical setting, as there were palm trees visible in the background.
 The duo matched in white ensembles that carried on the island vibe.
 Zandy wore a simple white polo short with a crisp collar, and had a few tendrils of hair hanging down in front of his forehead.

 Lea’s dark locks were slicked back and appeared to be damp, and she wore a white top with some interesting details at the neckline.
 The brunette beauty appeared to be wearing minimal makeup, if any at all, and she pressed her cheek to Zandy’s as they smiled for the camera.

 She paired the two cute snaps with an adorable caption, and her fans couldn’t get enough of the birthday wishes.
-The post received over 291,400 likes within just six hours, and many of her fans took to the comment section to hare their thoughts on the Instagram update, or to wish Zandy a happy birthday themselves.
+The post received over 291,400 likes within just six hours of going live, and many of her fans took to the comments section to share their thoughts on the Instagram update, or to wish Zandy a happy birthday themselves.

 “The prettiest couple on earth,” one follower said.